Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### keyring_blob_path
 {:.badge .enterprise}

-Defines the filesystem path at which Kong will backup the initial keyring material.
+Defines the filesystem path at which Kong will back up the initial keyring material.

 This option is useful largely for development purposes.